aakritsubedi/RESTful-api/README.md

 ____

 ## REST API constraint
+The following are the REST API constraints:
+  - Client-Server
+  - Uniform Interface
+  - Statelessness
+  - Caching
+  - Layered System
+  - Code On Demand

 [Click here to read more about REST API constraint](./Constraints)

 ## The advantage of REST for the development of an API